A laser plasma soliton fusion scheme

+Lindsey et al. \cite{Lindsey:2024} invoked the Floquet-Volkov (FV) formalism to obtain the laser-enhanced Gamow factor in terms of generalized Bessel functions $J_n(x,y)$:

+Here we denote the multiparameter dependence of $\mathcal{T}_{\rm FV}$ by simply $\mathcal{E}$.
+They showed that this formula agrees well with the Crank-Nicolson (CN) numerical solution to the time-dependent Schr\"{o}dinger equation, while the Kramers-Henneberger (KH) model \cite{Lv:2022} leads to vastly different predictions at low $\mathcal{E}$.
+Given its broader applicability, we employ the FV method to calculate the enhanceed cross-section under the soliton field.

-for DT fusion.
-Since the expression for the DT fusion cross section under an intense laser field is rather complicated, here we deduce a simple empirical formula for the DT fusion cross section that fits all the curves in Fig.3 within the range of the center-of-mass energy $\mathcal{E}\in [0.01,0.05] {\rm MeV}$ and with the soliton EM field ponderomotive energy $U_p$ much larger than both $\mathcal{E}$ and the quivering energy $U_q$.
+Since summing over an infinite series of generalized Bessel function is rather cumbersome, we have therefore deduced a semi-empirical fitting formula for the enhanced fusion cross section within the range of the center-of-mass energy $\mathcal{E}\in [10,50] {\rm keV}$ for DT fusion and $\mathcal{E}\in [100,500] {\rm keV}$ for pB fusion.
 We find